Generic selectors

 Consisting of a loose-fitting blouse paired with a long skirt, the Baju Kurung creates a modest yet stylish ensemble.
 Crafted from various materials such as cotton, silk, or lace, each piece showcases the meticulous attention to detail inherent in Malay culture.

 Rooted deeply in Malay tradition, the Baju Kurung has evolved, blending modern influences with its traditional charm.
-Intricate patterns, like “Songket” or “Tenun,” adorn the fabric, adding depth and cultural significance to the attire.
+Intricate patterns, like “Songket” or “Tenun,” adorn the fabric, adding depth and cultural significance to the Malaysian costume.

 The Kebaya